-The exhibition highlights major civil movements organised against the anti-democratic measures of NER (National Co-operation Regime).
-NER is in its third term of government and has been in power for almost a decade and a half.
-The research-based documentary exhibition, accompanied by works of contemporary artists, covers this period, emphasising the importance of art as a field and as a means of resistance.
+On 7 December, the Space of Opportunity held the closing event of its Keeping Freedom in Mind: Civil Resistance 2010–2023 exhibition, a part of its Creative Public Life project.
+Using a selected chronology and a network diagram, the research-based documentary exhibition highlights major civil actions organized in resistance to the anti-democratic measures of the Regime of National Cooperation (NER), which is in its fourth term of government and has been in power for almost a decade and a half.
+The exhibition also employs the works of contemporary artists as it takes a look at this period, emphasizing the importance of art as a field and means of resistance.

 Artists: Lőrinc Borsos, Dávid Gutema, Viktória Monhor, Orczy Neighbours Project, Pneuma Szöv., Zsuzsi Simon